Ayeneh-kari: History

 During the Zand and Qajar eras, this craft was applied over doorways, window-frames, walls, ceilings, and columns in pavilions and private houses, tea-houses and zūrḵānas, as well as royal buildings and shrines.
+Mofakham's House of Mirrors in Bojnord, North Khorasan is another notable example of ayeneh-kari in the Qajar era.
 The funerary complex of Shah Cheragh in Shiraz, Iran, features extensive use of Ayeneh-kari.
-It also appears as an external architectural facade, within semi-domed ayvāns that mark the entrance of tālārs, courtyards, gardens and reflecting pools.
+It also appears as an external architectural facade, within semi-domed Iwans that mark the entrance of tālārs, courtyards, gardens and reflecting pools.

-Elements of this craft have been attributed to Venetian glassmakers invited to Iran by the Safavid shah, Abbas the Great, in the 17th century.
-This art form may have also evolved from the creative reuse of shattered fragments of imported mirrors.
-By the 19th century, affluent homes in Isfahan featured a 'mirror room' as a reception space, in which mirror work was combined with carved stucco and the display of artist's prints.

 Monir Shahroudy Farmanfarmaian was an Iranian artist who, by re-interpreting Ayeneh-kari, brought the art form into the contemporary art scene.

-Mofakham's House of Mirrors in Bojnord, North Khorasan is another notable example of ayeneh-kari.